FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/five-years-of-filecoin-what-we-ve-built-and-what-s-next.md

 A decentralized, verifiable, and programmable data layer for the world.

-> We're talking about truly rights-respecting computing infrastructure, which I think is critical for the future of our civilization
+> We're talking about truly rights-respecting computing infrastructure, which I think is critical for the future of our civilization.

 _Juan Benet, Inventor, Filecoin and IPFS_